-(1) The safety of IT-systems has to be ensured.
-Private and public infrastructure has to be better protected by among other things a security by design regulation of IT technology.
-Governments and companies need to adequately protect citizens and customers of malware and hacker attacks.
+(1) IT-systems have to be safe, thus private and public infrastructure has to be better protected by i.a. a security by design regulation of IT-technology.
+Governments and companies need to adequately protect citizens and customers against malware and hacker attacks.
 Not everything that can be connected to the internet should and has to be.
 In order to not endanger the right to privacy and freedom of the internet, decisions on internet safety measures have to be justified publicly or towards democratically elected decision-makers.

-(3) Dependence of public institutions on big IT companies is a troublesome misuse of public money, a problematic interpretation of competition and procurement laws and often a safety issue.
+(4) Dependence of public institutions on big IT-companies is a troublesome misuse of public money, a problematic interpretation of competition and procurement laws and often a safety issue.
 Public money should only be used for open source programs.

 (5) Algorith-based technology, including artificial intelligence (AI), has proven to exhibit biased outcomes due to the underlying data or social context.
 Human judgment is still needed to ensure AI supported decision making is fair.
 If needed, AI development and usage have to be subjected to much more rigorous public discourse and proper regulation in order to ensure its usage for the common good.
 The public interest should always be the main driver for public funding of AI.
 To ensure this, only open source software AI projects should be publicly funded.